-Recent months have shown a significant rise in the number of Ransomware attacks on various verticals, as highlighted by the Homeland Threat Assessment October 2020 Report, Temple University Ransomware watch list, Microsoft’s September report, and others.
-An indicator for that can also be found in the rise of Bitcoin’s exchange rate which is used for Ransomware payoffs.
+Recent months have shown a significant rise in the number of ransomware attacks on various verticals.
+This was highlighted by the Homeland Threat Assessment October 2020 Report, Temple University Ransomware watch list, Microsoft’s September report, and others.
+Moreover, an indicator for that can also be found in the rise of Bitcoin’s exchange rate which is used for Ransomware payoffs.

 It seems as if no one is immune!